Go Top

 About

-Earlier I was a Research Scientist at Parallel Computing Lab, Intel Labs, India, where my primary focus was on kernel optimization of deep learning workloads on Intel architectures (IA).
-For example, my code for convolution using Winograd, RNN, LSTM and GRU are available in open source libraries: LIBXSMM and Intel MKL-DNN.
-These libraries have been adopted in several software products including TensorFlow, Caffe, MS CNTK, Apache MXNet, Chainer, OpenVINO among others for enhanced performance on IA.
+Earlier, I was a Research Scientist at Intel Labs, where my research focused on kernel optimization of deep learning workloads on Intel architectures.
+My work on optimized implementations of convolution (Winograd), RNNs, LSTMs, and GRUs is available in open-source libraries such as, LIBXSMM and Intel MKL-DNN.
+These libraries have been adopted across major frameworks and products including PyTorch, TensorFlow, Caffe, MS CNTK, Apache MXNet, Chainer, and OpenVINO, enabling significant performance improvements on Intel silicon.

 Research Interests